apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**College football schedule today: TV coverage, scores for Big Ten games**
+**Statement from President Joe Biden Condemning Terrorist Attacks in Israel**

-You can read more about it [here](https://www.freep.com/story/sports/college/2023/10/07/college-football-schedule-today-tv-coverage-scores-big-ten-games/71075620007/).
+You can read more about it [here](https://www.whitehouse.gov/briefing-room/statements-releases/2023/10/07/statement-from-president-joe-biden-condemning-terrorist-attacks-in-israel/).

 ## Requirements
 - Python 3.8